 Why might this be relevant?

-The project specifically focuses on safety solutions for ageing and vulnerable societies using urban environments, aligning with the question's concerns about reducing casualties for older adults on roads.
+The project focuses on deploying safety solutions for ageing and vulnerable societies to reduce casualties on roads, specifically targeting vulnerable road users.

 Road traffic incidents involving vulnerable road users (pedestrians, cyclists and motorcyclists) are the 8th leading cause of death globally and according to WHO, around 1.4 million deaths occur each year.
 In Great Brita...